vidhanpandya23/Excel-Sales-Analytics/README.md

     **2.** Conduct a comprehensive comparison between _[market performance and sales targets](https://github.com/vidhanpandya23/Excel-Sales-Analytics/blob/main/Market%20Performance%20vs%20Target%20Report.pdf)_

+- **1. Purpose of Sales Analytics:**
-- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.
+   - Empowers businesses to actively monitor and evaluate their sales activities and overall performance.
+   - Provides a comprehensive understanding of the effectiveness of sales strategies and initiatives.

+**2. Importance of Analyzing Sales Data:**
-- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).
+   - Identifies crucial sales patterns and tracks key performance indicators (KPIs) for informed decision-making.
+   - Enables organizations to adapt and optimize sales approaches based on data-driven insights.

+**3. Role of Reports:**
+   - Determines optimal customer discounts through insightful data analysis.
-- **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+   - Facilitates effective negotiations with consumers by providing relevant and timely information.
+   - Identifies potential business expansion opportunities in promising countries through a systematic review of market trends and performance metrics.

 ## Finance Report :